Azure/azure-openapi-validator/docs/path-for-tracked-resource-types.md

 ## Output Message

-The path must be under a subscription and resource group.
+The path must be under a subscription and resource group for tracked resource types..

 ## Description